aya49/202105_sfu_cmpt_127/labs/04/README.md

 IMPORTANT: in this lab, we are going to implement  `pixels` as a 1D array, you will implement it as a 2D array in your assignment.

 This declaration creates a new variable called `img`, that contains the variables we need for one image.
-These variables the `image` holdes is called **fields** or **members** of the structure.
+These variables `img` holds are called **fields** or **members** of the structure.
 Each field can be accessed using the "dot" syntax.

 So we can initialize our image like so: